entelecheia/lecture/book/lectures/softeng/spm/index.md

 Examples of such models include:

 - **Waterfall Model**: Emphasizes linear progression through phases such as requirements, design, implementation, verification, and maintenance.
+- **Incremental Model**: Allows partial implementation of the software and gradually adds functionality in increments.
+- **V-Model**: Stresses on verification and validation early in the development cycle.
 - **Agile Model**: Focuses on iterative development and customer collaboration.
 - **Spiral Model**: Combines iterative development with systematic aspects of the waterfall model, adding risk analysis.
-- **V-Model**: Stresses on verification and validation early in the development cycle.
-- **Incremental Model**: Allows partial implementation of the software and gradually adds functionality in increments.

 Understanding these models is crucial as they significantly influence the organization, management, and success of software development projects.

-## The Waterfall Model
+## Waterfall Model

 The Waterfall Model is one of the earliest software process models, structured in a **linear sequential flow**.
 This means that any phase in the development process begins only after the previous phase is complete.
 The model's phases include **Requirements Analysis**, **System Design**, **Implementation**, **Integration and Testing**, **Deployment**, and **Maintenance**.
 Its disciplined approach is advantageous for projects with well-understood requirements.
 However, its **rigid structure** can be a drawback, as it does not accommodate changing requirements well after the project has commenced, making it less flexible than Agile models.